2022 Maruti Suzuki Baleno facelift launched at a starting price of ₹6.35 lakh

 Bookings for the new generation Baleno, which now comes loaded with new-age technology, has already been opened at a price of ₹11,000.
 2022 Baleno facelift will renew its rivalry against the likes of Tata Altroz, Hyundai i20 and Honda Jazz in the premium hatchback segment.

-2022 Maruti Suzuki Baleno will be offered in six trims, which include Sigma, Delta, Zeta, Zeta (O), Alpha and Alpha (O) as the top-spec trim.
-These will be separated into 11 different variants based on the transmission units on offer.
+2022 Maruti Suzuki Baleno will be offered in four trims, which include Sigma, Delta, Zeta and Alpha as the top-spec trim.
+These will be separated into seven different variants based on the transmission units on offer.

 Maruti continues to trust the same 1.2 litre DualJet petrol engine used in the outgoing model.
 The engine is capable of delivering 89 hp power and 113 Nm of peak torque.
 The engine will come mated to either a 5-speed manual or the newly-introduced AGS gearbox.
 It will also offer idle start/stop function.